johan-akerman/Homerun/README.md

 	title="Desktop preview" width="400" />

   ## About the data
   The data is scraped in python by my friend Hannes.
-He is currently working on a python script that will collect all the data from the sold apartments in Stockholm on hemnet.se.
+He is currently working on a python script that collects all the data from the sold apartments during 2020 (in Stockholm) from hemnet.se.
+The data is then being transformed into a json file.
 View his progress here: https://github.com/hannesbrinklert/Hemnet-web-scraping.
-While this data is being collected I am using "fake" data and this is the data you can see in the screenshots above.
+While this script is being completed and the data is being collected, I am using fake data and this is the data that you can see in the screenshots above.